Abdullah8006/myapp-oracle/Readme.txt

 - Spring boot
 - Spring boot embedded Tomcat
 - Thymleaf
-- Spring Data Jpa (Hibernate as the implementation and mysql as the database)
+- Spring Data Jpa (Hibernate as the implementation and ORACLE as the database)
 - Flyway

 #Updates new